onnx/onnx-tensorrt/docs/operators.md

 TensorRT supports the following ONNX data types: FLOAT32, FLOAT16, INT8, and BOOL

-> Note: There is limited support for INT32 and INT64 types.
-TensorRT will attempt to cast down INT64 to INT32 where possible.
+> Note: There is limited support for INT32, INT64, and DOUBLE types.
+TensorRT will attempt to cast down INT64 to INT32 and DOUBLE down to FLOAT where possible.
 If not possible, TensorRT will throw an error.
 See the [TensorRT layer support matrix](https://docs.nvidia.com/deeplearning/sdk/tensorrt-support-matrix/index.html#layers-precision-matrix) for more information on data type support.

 ## Operator Support Matrix